asanoic/pythonjs/README.md

 console.log(pyExitCode);
 ```

-this outputs current local time.
+this outputs Hello World with current local time.

 Calling js code on python side is also supported.
-All nodejs codes are buildin to python `nodejs` module, so only need import `nodejs`.
-On javascript side, pass function as well as its name (used on python side) as second parameter of `run`. it accepts array of function infomations.
+All nodejs codes are builtin to python `nodejs` module, so only need import `nodejs`.
+On javascript side, pass function as well as its name (used on python side) as second parameter of `run`. `run` accepts array of function infomations.
 The example is like

 ```JavaScript
 const pyjs = require("./python.js");